adityaaa009/SCOUTANT-the-ultimate-team-builder/README.md

 - **TypeScript**: The primary programming language used for the application, providing strong typing and advanced features.
 - **CSS**: Used for styling the application, ensuring a visually appealing and responsive design.
-- **Other Technologies**: Includes various libraries and frameworks that enhance the functionality and performance of the application.
+- **Other Technologies**: Includes various libraries and frameworks that enhance the functionality and performance of the application..

 ## Live Demo